NeuralEnsemble/python-neo/doc/source/core.rst

 :py:class:`RecordingChannel`:
     Links :py:class:`AnalogSignal`, :py:class:`SpikeTrain` or :py:class:`Unit`
-    objects that come from the same logical and/or physical channel inside a :py:class:`Block`.
+    objects that come from the same logical and/or physical channel inside a :py:class:`Block` across  several :py:class:`Segment` .

 :py:class:`RecordingChannelGroup`:
     A group for associated :py:class:`RecordingChannel` objects.
 This has several possible uses.
+The main one is for linking several :py:class:`AnalogSignalArray` across several  :py:class:`Segment` inside a  :py:class:`Block`.
-For multielectrode arrays, spikes may be recorded on more than one recording channel, and so the :py:class:`RecordingChannelGroup` can be used to associate each :py:class:`SpikeTrain` with the group of recording channels on which it was calculated.
-For intracellular recording, it is common to record both membrane potentials and currents at the same time, so each :py:class:`RecordingChannelGroup` may correspond to the particular property that is being recorded.
+    A second use for multielectrode arrays, spikes may be recorded on more than one recording channel, and so the :py:class:`RecordingChannelGroup` can be used to associate each :py:class:`SpikeTrain` with the group of recording channels on which it was calculated (Example a tetrode).
+    A third use for intracellular recording, it is common to record both membrane potentials and currents at the same time, so each :py:class:`RecordingChannelGroup` may correspond to the particular property that is being recorded.

 :py:class:`Unit`:
     DESCRIPTION GOES HERE